joshuaostaszewski/PERiLS_SN/README.md

 ## Cold pool analysis code
 ColdPoolProperties

-The last three jupyter notebooks (Detailed_MV_Analysis, PerilsPlots, PerilsPlots_2) have a bunch of plots used in both papers listed above.
+The last three jupyter notebooks (TimeToSpace_plots, Detailed_MV_Analysis, PerilsPlots, PerilsPlots_2) have a bunch of plots used in both papers listed above.